Life Skills Instructor

 Reports To: Employment & Adult Education Manager

-Status: Regular, 40 hours per week, 12 months per year
+Status: Regular, 40 hours per week or Regular, 20 hours per week, 12 months per year

 Location: Birch Creek and Greenbridge